 - 4. If the harassment and/or bullying behaviour continues, document of incidents, times and any witnesses should be kept.
 This information should be made available to the person or persons who are assisting in the resolution of the situation. - 5.
 Employees shall report all incidents of workplace violence, including incidents of domestic violence that are likely to expose a worker to physical injury in the workplace.
 Employees shall, in the event of workplace violence, ensure their own immediate physical safety and that of the person they are supporting and then report the incident to management and/or police as the situation warrants.

 - 6. Immediately that management is made aware of the allegations (any workplace violence including harassment and bullying) a thorough and fair investigation will be undertaken.
 If the accused is the Executive Director, the President of the board should be notified.
 If the accused is a person using services or their family, the Executive Director will take action to come to a resolution. - 7.
 The investigation may be conducted by senior management, Joint Health and Safety Committee representative, an ad hoc committee or by an outside investigator.
-The conditions of an investigation are: - that the process is impartial - the respondent is entitled to know the allegations and the accuser - privacy of the employees will be maintained - the complainant must be prepared to be identified to the respondent and those involved in the investigation - it is recognized that some complainants may wish to have advocate with them - if the allegations are found to be correct, disciplinary action will be taken - 8.
-If the situation remains unresolved, the employee may wish to contact the Human Rights Commission or seek legal advice. - 9.
+The conditions of an investigation are: - a.
+That the process is impartial. - b.
+The respondent is entitled to know the allegations and the accuser. - c. privacy of the employees will be maintained. - d.
+The complainant must be prepared to be identified to the respondent and those involved in the investigation. - e.
+It is recognized that some complainants may wish to have advocate with them. - f.
+If the allegations are found to be correct, disciplinary action will be taken. - 8.
+People who conduct the investigation will maintain strict confidentiality on any information or evidence that is revealed as part of the investigation.
+The results and findings of the investigation will be made known to the alleged person who experiences harassment and the alleged harasser. - 9.
+If the situation remains unresolved, the employee may wish to contact the Human Rights Commission or seek legal advice. - 10.
 Any person in a position that knows of or should have known of the harassment, bullying or violence in the workplace and who has the authority to discipline or prevent the harassment, bullying or violence and failed to do so may be found in violation of this policy and subject to disciplinary action.